cjdoris/Cliff.jl/README.md

 ### Examples

 `examples/example.jl` demonstrates all core features—including nested commands, positional and option defaults, value validation, repeating arguments, early stopping, and error handling.
+The script prints `@show` summaries for top-level arguments and active sub-commands, exits on error, and honours `--help` stops.
 Run it with different argument lists to see how `Parsed` changes:

 ```bash
 julia --project examples/example.jl --help